mikey-t/dotnet-react-sandbox/README.md

 - (optional) Open PgAdmin and add new host using `localhost` and credentials from `./env/.env.server` (`DB_ROOT_USER` and `DB_ROOT_PASSWORD`)

 Note that login with google and microsoft won't work without the necessary API credentials in `.env.server`.

+## Certificate Install

+### Linux Cert Install

+Chrome on linux does not use the normal system certificates (the `ca-certificates` package won't affect chrome since chrome does not use /usr/local/share/ca-certificates).
+Although it's possible to install a few things and configure a Linux system so scripted cert install is possible, it's also pretty easy to just install it manually by following these steps:
+- In Chrome, go to chrome://settings/certificates (or navigate there via settings -> Privacy and Security -> Advanced -> Manage Certificates)
+- Select Authorities -> import
+- Select your generated .crt file from ./cert/ (if you haven't generated it, see the opensslGenCert command)
+- Check box that says "Trust certificate for identifying websites"
+- Click OK

+### MacOS Cert Install

+One way to install a cert on newer macOS versions is the following:

+- Open your new project's `./cert` directory in finder
+- Open the keychain and navigate to the certificates tab
+- Select `System` certificates
+- Back in the `./cert` directory, double-click the generated `.crt` file - this should install it in the system certificates keychain area
+- After it's imported into system certificates you still have to tell it to trust the certificate (*eye roll*), which can be done by double-clicking the certificate in the keychain window, expanding the `Trust` section and changing the dropdown `When using this certificate:` to `Always Trust`

+Another macOS certificate note: newer versions of macOS require that self-signed certificates contain ext data with domain/IP info, and yet the version of openssl installed by default (LibreSSL 2.8.3) does not support the `-addext` option (**bravo** Apple! - really, just - top notch work there).
+On top of this, newer versions of macOS prevent scripted installation of any certificate to the trusted store without also modifying system security policy files (different depending on what macOS version and for whatever reason root permission is not the only requirement - go figure).

+### Windows Cert Install

+Use the provided npm command: `npm run winInstallCert -- --name=local.your-site.com.pfx`.
+If you ran the [dotnet-react-generator](https://github.com/mikey-t/dotnet-react-generator) script then it was installed automatically for you.
+The powershell command used is `Import-PfxCertificate`.
+If you want to use this yourself for other certificates, you can import to the trusted store in a terminal with elevated permissions by running something like this:

+If you didn't generate a cert already, you'll ned to generate one first with something like this:

+`npm run opensslGenCert -- --url=local.your-site.com`

 ## Database Migrations